In the menu you will also find the safety filters. These allow you to control how your chatbot reacts in certain situations.

 Hate content

 When someone expresses hate, respond with: 'I don't like you talking to me like that!
 You wouldn't appreciate me talking to you that way, would you?'
-If someone then continues to express hate, you respond with, "I'd rather not continue this conversation.
-This is not how we engage with each other.'

 Self-harm content